sanatonek/TNC_representation_learning/README.md

 python -m evaluations.clusterability --data <DATASET_NAME>
 ```
 __Note__: If you are dealing with data with missing values, try manually setting the neighborhood range parameter instead of using the ADF test.
 The statstool implementation of this test requires fully observed timeseries.

+# Reference

+Tonekaboni, S., Eytan, D. and Goldenberg, A., 2020, September.
+Unsupervised Representation Learning for Time Series with Temporal Neighborhood Coding.
+In International Conference on Learning Representations.

+@inproceedings{tonekaboni2020unsupervised,
+  title={Unsupervised Representation Learning for Time Series with Temporal Neighborhood Coding},
+  author={Tonekaboni, Sana and Eytan, Danny and Goldenberg, Anna},
+  booktitle={International Conference on Learning Representations},
+  year={2020}
+}